rbracket/PortlandArtWalk/README.md

 - Can't attend?
 Opportunistically map the sculptures that you know best.
 Then, the murals, the poetry posts, the lending libraries.

 ### For Fieldpapers.org Atlas pages
-- A Lloyd District FieldPapers Atlas- assuming a 30 minute walk to collect POI.
+- A FieldPapers Atlas- assuming a 30 minute walk to collect POI.
 - http://fieldpapers.org/atlases/20xojbnq
 - http://fieldpapers.org/atlases/42a5smdt
 - We need to remember to upload, review, and then map our notes.

 ### A proposed schedule for 2 weeknight and and 2 noon time, outdoor, field trips.

-- Monday June 29 - 6PM Lloyd District, meet at Holladay Park.
+- Monday June 29 - 6PM The Portland Building.
 Gab for 10 minutes, divvy up quadrants- head out.
-Regroup after at 7-7:30 at Habesha Ethiopian Restaurant and Bar,801 NE Broadway.
-Bring a friend.
+Regroup 8PM.
+(We had considered starting at Holladay Park.
+However, a Beer Fest will be clearing out on June 29th.
 - Monday July 13 - Noonish, Meet MAX Expo Center stop.
 Work our way back to PDX.
 - Monday July 20 - or a date that works for Matt Sayler, meet after work downtown Vancouver.
 Gab and Go.
 - Monday July 27 - noonish, – 82nd Ave and Division?
 Other ideas?